 IF you are assigned to work at the Poll Site where you would normally vote, you can vote at your site on Election Day.
-Note: At the time of training you do not know for certain where you will be assigned, so you should fill out the Special Ballot Application Form that is available at your training class.
-Give the forms to the Trainer.
-If completed at home, mail the form or take it to the Borough Office.
+Note: At the time of training you do not know for certain where you will be assigned, so you should NOT fill out the Special Ballot Application Form that is available at your training class.
+If you require a Special Ballot, mail the completed application or take it to the Borough Office.